kaist-plrg/spectec-core/README.md

 ### Current Test Status

-You can run the tests with
+You can run the tests with:

 ```shell
 $ make test